Evalet: Evaluating Large Language Models through Functional Fragmentation: User Study

 As participants' ability to verify the evaluations differed in each condition, their trust and reliance on these evaluations also differed.
-As participants could more \myquote{confidently} (P1) verify evaluations in \treatment{}, participants mentioned how they could judge their trust in the evaluations more carefully.
+As participants could more \myquote{confidently} (P1) verify evaluations in \treatment{}, they mentioned how they could judge their trust in the evaluations more carefully.
 P7 mentioned: \myquote{it's not that I have more trust but instead that it is easier to verify my trust.} Three participants explained how they \myquote{empathized} with the LLM evaluator---explaining that they may not agree with its evaluation but understood why it returned such an evaluation.
-As a result, participants mentioned how they were able to develop more \textit{informed trust} about the model by identifying the fragment-level functions for which they agreed with the LLM evaluator and when the evaluator is consistent or not.
+As a result, participants mentioned how they were able to develop more \textit{informed trust} about the LLM evaluator by identifying the fragment-level functions for which they agreed with the evaluator and when it is consistent or not.
 P5 explained: \myquote{I was wondering whether the evaluator had a bias when evaluating [a certain function] so I looked at these [clusters] more.
 My conclusion was that it seems like the LLM evaluator considers the aspect as negative most of the times, but there is a slight fluctuation.}

-On the other hand, as participants found it more cognitively demanding to verify evaluations in the \control{} condition, they also struggled to develop more \textit{informed trust}.
+On the other hand, participants struggled to develop more \textit{informed trust} in the \control{} condition.
 Some participants mentioned how they trusted the holistic evaluations despite not carefully inspecting them.
 For example, P7 mentioned that \myquote{if an output got a score of 100\% and the [one-line justification summary] seems to make sense, I just move on}.
 Others mentioned not trusting the holistic evaluations at all as they could not confidently verify them: \myquote{I didn't look at the summary or justification at all because I just didn't have trust in them} (P5).
 Interestingly, regardless of their trust in the evaluations, most participants (7/10) mentioned relying on the evaluation scores to decide which outputs to explore---often focusing on \textit{extreme} cases (i.e., scores of 100\% or 0\%)---even without fully understanding why those outputs received those scores.